 Sean Connery biography

-Sean Connery was born on August 25, 1930 in Fountainbridge, Scotland.
+Sean Connery was born on August 25, 1930, in Fountainbridge, Scotland.
 In the 1950s, he was cast in numerous films and television programs.
-In the early 1960s, he landed the lead role in James Bond.
-After Bond, he continued to work regularly in film, and eventually won an Oscar in 1987.
-He appeared in Indiana Jones and the Last Crusade in 1990.
+In the early 1960s, he landed the lead role of James Bond in Dr. No. He continued to work regularly in film thereafter, and in 1987, won an Academy Award.
+Connery appeared in Indiana Jones and the Last Crusade in 1990.
 In 2003, he starred in The League of Extraordinary Gentlemen.

 Childhood in Scotland

-Actor.
-Born Thomas Sean Connery on August 25, 1930 in Fountainbridge, Scotland.
+Leading actor Sean Connery was born Thomas Sean Connery on August 25, 1930, in Fountainbridge, Scotland.
 The son of Joe, a truck driver, and Euphamia, a 20-year-old housewife, Connery had a modest upbringing in a neighborhood known as "the street of a thousand smells" for the stench of the local rubber mill and several breweries that always filled the air.
 His home was a two-room flat in "tenement land," where the infant slept in a bureau drawer because his parents couldn't afford a crib.
 "We were very poor," Connery has commented, "but I never knew how poor because that's how everyone was there."
 Joe brought home only a few shillings a week, and those were often spent on whiskey or gambling.

 When Connery was 8 years old, his parents had a second child: Neil.
 Young Tom delighted in the role of big brother and, as they grew up, the Connery boys were inseparable.
 They fished in nearby Union Canal (using their mother's stockings for line) and skipped school to fit in more amusing extracurricular activities—including running with "the wrong element."
 Connery claims to have had sexual encounters with local ladies at the age of 8 (although he can't recall many of the details) and to have helped with his father's gambling rounds at the local pubs.